Denperidge/Denperidge.com/src/projects/Repo Webportal.md

 }
 ],
-"description": "A simple site generator for displaying all of a users/organisations repos!", "intro": "Ever wanted to run a single Python script, to", "achievements": "- Simple UX\n- Minimal design\n- No external dependencies\n- Also includes contributors and profile images\n", "future_improvements": "- The output is not easily customisable\n- It still requires manual reruns\n", "path": "repo-webportal",
+"description": "A simple site generator for displaying all of a users/organisations repos!", "intro": "Ever wanted to run a single Python script so you can have an overview of your GitHub profile's/organisation's repositories?
+Great news.", "achievements": "- Simple UX\n- Minimal design\n- No external dependencies\n- Also includes contributors and profile images\n", "future_improvements": "- The output is not easily customisable\n- It still requires manual reruns\n", "path": "repo-webportal",